Fraser Gillan

 Biography

-I completed my BSc in Astrophysics at the University of Central Lancashire from 2015 - 2019 where my undergraduate project focused on calculating the orbits and properties of Near-Earth asteroids using data from the MHT at the Alston Observatory.
-After the completion of the BSc, I wished to further study small Solar System bodies which led to the completion of my MSc(Res) in Astrophysics also at the University of Central Lancashire from 2019 - 2020.
-This work focused on the design and implementation of an automatic detection system to search for Solar System objects in data from NASA's STEREO mission.
-After the completion of my Masters, wishing to further pursue small Solar System objects, I started my PhD at Queens's University Belfast in October 2021.
+After the completion of the BSc, I wished to further study small solar system bodies which led to the completion of my MSc(Research) in Astrophysics also at the University of Central Lancashire from 2019 - 2020.
+This work focused on the design and implementation of an automatic detection system to search for solar system objects in data from NASA's STEREO mission.

 Outreach